tokamak-network/tokamak-thanos/packages/tokamak/contracts-bedrock/STYLE_GUIDE.md

 We also have the following custom tags:

 - `@custom:proxied`: Add to a contract whenever it's meant to live behind a proxy.
-- `@custom:upgradeable`: Add to a contract whenever it's meant to be used in an upgradeable contract.
+- `@custom:upgradeable`: Add to a contract whenever it's meant to be inherited by an upgradeable contract.
-- `@custom:semver`: Add to a constructor to indicate the version of a contract.
+- `@custom:semver`: Add to `version` variable which indicate the contracts semver.
 - `@custom:legacy`: Add to an event or function when it only exists for legacy support.
+- `@custom:network-specific`: Add to state variables which vary between OP Chains.

 #### Errors